Traffic alert: Which Miami streets will be shut down for World Cup? Check details

 All primary northbound and southbound travel lanes are expected to remain open to regular traffic with support from law enforcement and traffic management staff.

-Contingency lane closure, as needed, would see Miami police temporarily close the northbound right lane on Biscayne Boulevard directly in front of Bayside Park to improve crowd circulation, and enhance safety conditions near event entrances and gathering areas.
+Contingency lane closure, as needed, would see Miami police temporarily close the northbound right lane on Biscayne Boulevard directly in front of Bayfront Park to improve crowd circulation, and enhance safety conditions near event entrances and gathering areas.
 The remaining northbound travel lanes to continue operating normally.

 Scenario 2 would go into a high attendance operations plan July 1-5 given there are several Shakira concerts at the nearby Kaseya and a celebration for the United States’ 250th anniversary.
 More people in the area could yield lane closures.